Doxuno

 INTERPRETATION

-(a) References in this Codicil to a statute include any amendment or re-enactment and any subordinate legislation made under it. (b) Words importing one gender include the other; words in the singular include the plural and vice versa. (c) References to a spouse or civil partner include a party to a marriage or civil partnership recognised under the Marriage (Same Sex Couples) Act 2013 and the Civil Partnership Act 2004. (d) Any legacy, gift or appointment made in favour of a person who fails to survive me by 28 days shall lapse and fall into the residuary estate unless this Codicil or the Will expressly provides otherwise. (e) This Codicil is governed by and to be construed in accordance with the laws of England and Wales and is intended to be a valid testamentary instrument under the Wills Act 1837 (as amended).
+(a) References in this Codicil to a statute (including the Wills Act 1837, the Administration of Justice Act 1982, the Inheritance Tax Act 1984, the Trustee Act 2000 and the Trusts of Land and Appointment of Trustees Act 1996) include any amendment or re-enactment and any subordinate legislation made under it. (b) Words importing one gender include the other; words in the singular include the plural and vice versa. (c) References to a spouse or civil partner include a party to a marriage or civil partnership recognised under the Marriage (Same Sex Couples) Act 2013 and the Civil Partnership Act 2004. (d) Any legacy, gift or appointment made in favour of a person who fails to survive me by 28 days shall lapse and fall into the residuary estate unless this Codicil or the Will expressly provides otherwise; section 33 of the Wills Act 1837 (substitution for predeceased issue) is not excluded. (e) This Codicil is governed by and to be construed in accordance with the laws of England and Wales and is intended to be a valid testamentary instrument under the Wills Act 1837 (as amended).
+The Testator notes that the Law Commission's report Modernising Wills Law (16 May 2025) recommended a new Wills Act, but as at the date of this Codicil no such Act has been enacted and the 1837 Act remains in force.

 EXECUTION AND ATTESTATION (WILLS ACT 1837, S.9)